nimious/spacenav/README.md

 `yaourt spacenavd`

-Make sure to verify the available version numbers as they may be very outdated.
+Make sure to verify the available version numbers as they may be outdated.
 It is then preferable to manually build the daemon and SDK from the source code in the Sourceforge repository.

 ### MacOSX